wadevenz/FEB24-T1A1-Workbook/T1_workbook.md

 It's well known that good planning prevents poor outcomes, and this has certainly been the case for me!

 I have a lot of learnings from this scenario.
 Next time I have a similar project, I'm going to:
-1.Get clear on my goals for the website.
+1. Get clear on my goals for the website.
-2.Develop a plan that will achieve these goals 3.Determine the layout, user experience and functionality needed 4.Create a wireframe that demonstrates how the site will look, with notes that explain the functionality 5.Once I'm happy, THEN I'll start coding!
+2. Develop a plan that will achieve these goals
+3. Determine the layout, user experience and functionality needed
+4. Create a wireframe that demonstrates how the site will look, with notes that explain the functionality
+5. Once I'm happy, THEN I'll start coding!
-6.Be generous with commenting and pseudocode to help visually represent ongoing thought processes and desired outcomes.
+6. Be generous with commenting and pseudocode to help visually represent ongoing thought processes and desired outcomes.

 Spending time on complete planning, and having a comprehensive knowldege of expectations and processes to achieve will not only improve time managment and efficiency but also prevent anxiety and a feeling of being overwhelmed.